ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 Like before, this approval step should foster accountability in your organisation.

 #### 7. Estimated Residual Risk Approval
-Treatment plan designs will be indicative of a reduction in risk.
+Treatment plan designs should be indicative of a reduction in risk.
 This estimated reduction should be identified and agreed upon.
-This may result in a residual risk that is not addressed in by a treatment plan.
+This may result in a residual risk that is not addressed by a treatment plan.

 This residual risk will need to be approved, by an appropriate governing board or committee to confirm that the organisation is happy with the plans and that they are happy to accept the residual risk going forward.

 #### 8. Treatment Plans Started & Progress Tracking
-Once the above approvals have been obtained, a treatment plans are passed to their owner for delivery.
+Once the above approvals have been obtained, plans should be passed to their owner for delivery.

 Implementation of a treatment plan may not start immediately as it may be put into a team's backlog, depending on the severity.